Privacy Notice under GDPR (updated June 2018)

 - Agreed National Contracts with whom we work with.

-Where the Company has obtained your consent to process your personal and sensitive personal data, we will do so in line with our retention policy.
+Where the Company has obtained your consent to process your personal and sensitive personal data, we will do so in line with our retention policy (PERSONAL DATA RECORD KEEPING POLICY – is available upon request).
 Upon expiry of that period the Company will seek further consent from you.
 Where consent is not granted the Company will cease to process your personal data AND sensitive personal data.

 Please be aware that you have the following data protection rights: